SamuelSwartzberg/sabi-no-tenki/design-docs.md

 Program flow:
   Main logic struct: Weather for a specific time unit and relevant data
   Flow: Parse request + options in config, set output paramenters, figure out what we have to fetch => check cache, fetch from API => assemble into sequence of weather structs => Read output parameters, transform Weather structs sequence into output => print output
+Weather structs
+  perhaps parse information like types of weather ("cloudy", "sunny", etc.) into enums, to allow for easy localization when need arises